roytang/blog/content/post/2026/06/weeknotes-06-07/index.md

 ### Word Power

-Not a lot from NYT Connections this week:
+Not a lot from NYT Spelling Bee this week:

 - CICHLID: a family of fish, including tilapias!
 - GAMIN: an often homeless boy who roams about the streets; an urchin.